Formic acid: Electrochemical production

-Artificial photosynthesis

-In August 2020, researchers at Cambridge University announced a stand-alone advanced 'photosheet' technology that converts sunlight, carbon dioxide and water into oxygen and formic acid with no other inputs.

 Biosynthesis

-Formic acid is named after ants which have high concentrations of the compound in their venom.
-In ants, formic acid is derived from serine through a 5,10-methenyltetrahydrofolate intermediate.
+Formic acid is named after ants which have high concentrations of the compound in their venom, derived from serine through a 5,10-methenyltetrahydrofolate intermediate.
 The conjugate base of formic acid, formate, also occurs widely in nature.
 An assay for formic acid in body fluids, designed for determination of formate after methanol poisoning, is based on the reaction of formate with bacterial formate dehydrogenase.

 Uses

 Agriculture

 A major use of formic acid is as a preservative and antibacterial agent in livestock feed.
+It arrests certain decay processes and causes the feed to retain its nutritive value longer.

 In Europe, it is applied on silage, including fresh hay, to promote the fermentation of lactic acid and to suppress the formation of butyric acid; it also allows fermentation to occur quickly, and at a lower temperature, reducing the loss of nutritional value.
-Formic acid arrests certain decay processes and causes the feed to retain its nutritive value longer, and so it is widely used to preserve winter feed for cattle.
-In the poultry industry, it is sometimes added to feed to kill E. coli bacteria.
-Use as a preservative for silage and (other) animal feed constituted 30% of the global consumption in 2009.
+It is widely used to preserve winter feed for cattle, and is sometimes added to poultry feed to kill E. coli bacteria.
+Use as a preservative for silage and other animal feed constituted 30% of the global consumption in 2009.

 Beekeepers use formic acid as a miticide against the tracheal mite (Acarapis woodi) and the Varroa destructor mite and Varroa jacobsoni mite.

 Energy

-Formic acid can be used in a fuel cell (it can be used directly in formic acid fuel cells and indirectly in hydrogen fuel cells).
+Formic acid can be used directly in formic acid fuel cells or indirectly in hydrogen fuel cells.

 Electrolytic conversion of electrical energy to chemical fuel has been proposed as a large-scale source of formate by various groups.
 The formate could be used as feed to modified E. coli bacteria for producing biomass.
-Natural microbes do exist that can feed on formic acid or formate (see Methylotroph).
+Natural methylotroph microbes can feed on formic acid or formate.

 Formic acid has been considered as a means of hydrogen storage.
 The co-product of this decomposition, carbon dioxide, can be rehydrogenated back to formic acid in a second step.
 Formic acid contains 53 g/L hydrogen at room temperature and atmospheric pressure, which is three and a half times as much as compressed hydrogen gas can attain at 350 bar pressure (14.7 g/L).
-Pure formic acid is a liquid with a flash point of +69 °C, much higher than that of gasoline (−40 °C) or ethanol (+13 °C).
+Pure formic acid is a liquid with a flash point of 69 °C, much higher than that of gasoline (−40 °C) or ethanol (13 °C).

 It is possible to use formic acid as an intermediary to produce isobutanol from CO_{2} using microbes.

 Soldering

 Formic acid has a potential application in soldering.
-Due to its capacity to reduce oxide layers, formic acid gas can be blasted at an oxide surface in order to increase solder wettability.
+Due to its capacity to reduce oxide layers, formic acid gas can be blasted at an oxide surface to increase solder wettability.